Set of real number is represented by the ℝ symbol. For this, you need to pass the argument R

 pxfonts | \mathbb{R} → |

-Real number symbol structure is the same for amsfonts
+The real number symbol is identical in the amsfonts

 and amssymb